replit/upm/README.md

   ignore the cache for cases (1) and (2).
 * **Security audits:** The `upm add` command accepts a `--skip-audit` (or `-s`) flag to skip security audits during package installation.
-  This flag only has an effect for npm and yarn backends, which run security audits by default.
-For all other package managers, this flag is ignored (as they don't have native audit functionality that runs during installation).
+  This flag only has an effect for the npm backend, which runs security audits by default.
+For all other package managers, this flag is ignored (as they don't have native audit functionality that runs during installation, or don't support disabling it).

 ### Environment variables respected